Student Financial Aid

 • for courses that the student attempts and officially or unofficially withdraws from after the drop/add period, the hours attempted will count in the denominator of the calculation with no earned hours in the numerator.
 This will negatively affect the Pace measure.

-• for courses with an enrollment status of incomplete, the course will count as attempted and unearned hours until such time as the faculty member and registrar process the final grade.
+• for courses with an enrollment status of incomplete, the course will count as attempted and unearned hours until the faculty member and registrar process the final grade.

 Quantitative Standard-Time to Complete